Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 Metrics used:

-A KPI reporting software metric that will help you trace and measure the gender share of your customer base over time, here you can analyze your brand image and messaging as well as what you offer to ensure you’re being inclusive and unbiased - which is bad for business.
+A KPI reporting software metric that will help you trace and measure the gender share of your customer base over the months and years, here you can analyze your brand image and messaging as well as what you offer to ensure you’re being inclusive and unbiased - which is bad for business.

 With an insightful market research visualization, here you can drill down into the education level of your customer base with a simple glance.
-Tracking this metric frequently will give you the tools to see if your customers’ education level has increased, decreased, or remained the same over time so you can tweak your messaging and strategies accordingly.
+Tracking this metric frequently will allow you to see if your customers’ education level has increased, decreased, or remained the same over time so you can tweak your messaging and strategies accordingly.

 Displayed as an easy-to-navigate bar chart, this age-based key performance indicator will give you a full breakdown of your existing customers’ age bracket or generational status (Baby Boomer, Millennial, Gen Z, etc.).
-Armed with this information, you can see where to place your efforts and resources to cement existing loyalty or enter exciting new markets.
+Armed with these facts, you can see where to place your efforts and resources to cement existing loyalty or enter exciting new markets.

 15. Cyber security dashboard